 Under-fire BBC chairman Richard Sharp ‘helped friend get adviser role’

-Richard Sharp introduced Caroline Daniel, a public relations executive and former editor of the FT Weekend, for a position in at the BBC
+Corporation chief introduced Caroline Daniel for a position in at the BBC

-Embattled BBC chairman Richard Sharp reportedly helped his close friend get a paid role advising the corporation about its editorial standards.
+Under-pressure BBC chairman Richard Sharp reportedly helped his close friend get a paid role advising the corporation about its editorial standards.

-Mr Sharp put forward Caroline Daniel, a public relations executive and former editor of the FT Weekend, for a position in the wake of the Martin Bashir scandal, according to The Sunday Times.
+Mr Sharp put forward Caroline Daniel, a public relations executive and former editor of the FT Weekend, for a position in the wake of the Martin Bashir scandal, according tothe Sunday Times.

 He was an usher at her wedding to ex-Emmerdale actor Christopher Villiers in 2019 – with whom he is also close, the paper reports.